 Men who prefer a more custom experience can purchase a hat with an open crown (fully rounded, no creases or dents) and shape one themselves.

 One low-risk option would be to try the open crown Briles fedora from Bailey of Hollywood.

 Keep in mind that an open crown is naturally taller to allow for bashing and shaping.
 Once you’ve done so, the overall height will be shorter.
 As a rule of thumb, 5.5” would be the minimum height (give or take, depending on your head) needed to do any shaping without the top of your head popping out the dent.

 Go with a more substantial brim.
 I’d say around 2.5” is your sweet spot.

 There’s a bit of leeway here; if you’re a thin guy with a narrow face, a shorter brim (say, 2”) may look good on you without dipping down into terrible trilby territory.

 If you’re a bigger guy or you have a wider face, a slightly wider brim (3-3.5”) may suit you better.

 It’s all about proportion in relation to your head, face, and shoulders… similar to lapel, tie, and collar widths.
+At the same time, there’s room for personal preference.
 But again, you have to try on a few models to see what you like best.